NanoSSH client overview

 SSH SFTP client: Functions to implement NanoSSH SFTP Clients; defined in src/ssh/client/sshc.h.

 The example code should be used “as-is” to validate SSH client-server communication.
-After verifying that the TrustCore SDK code works as expected on a system (see Use Case Examples), the example code may be customized or used as a model for other implementations; see Customizing a NanoSSH Client Implementation.
+After verifying that the TrustCore SDK code works as expected on a system (see Use case examples), the example code may be customized or used as a model for other implementations; see Customize a NanoSSH client Implementation.

 Generate NanoSSH client quick build